ryanswalters/purr-fect-meme-machi/PRD.md

   - Input for manual caption editing with borderless design
   - Textarea for longer caption options
   - Tooltip for explaining features on hover
-  - Tabs for switching between generator and history views
+  - Tabs for switching between generator, history, and blog posts views
-  - ScrollArea for meme history gallery
+  - ScrollArea for meme history gallery and blog post list
   - Skeleton for loading states
   - Badge for new/saved indicators
+  - Separator for blog post sections

 - **Customizations**:
   - Custom canvas component for rendering meme with text overlay
   - Custom meme text input with live character count
   - Custom gallery grid for history view with hover effects
+  - Custom blog post article component with newspaper-style layout

 - **States**:
   - Buttons have pronounced hover lift and active press down animations